nbrest/kamehouse/README.md

 * Reduced a lot of code duplication in the frontend with the refactor
 * Complete refactor of vlc player js code too.
 Improved synchronization with backend
 * Removed deprecated csrf meta tags and headers
+* Updated api-call-table with request time and response code
 * Fixed bugs

 #### v1.00